craftercms/docs/source/by-role/developer/index.rst

 DevContentOps is a set of tools and processes that allow teams of software developers, content authors, and system administrators to work together on a single project across multiple environments.
 These tools and processes are fully described in :ref:`devcontentops`.

+Studio is a great tool for content authors and for quick changes, but for development, you'll want to use your IDE.
+Learn how to use your IDE with Studio in the :ref:`working-in-your-ide` article.

 -------
 Upgrade